Krishna276/Exoplanetary-Showdown-Invasion-Evasion/CoDerection/code_standard.md

                 return x < y if sortAsc_ else x > y except TypeError:
                 raise SortTypeError
+        # Copy the list, so we do not sort the original list, but return a brand new one instead.
         lst: list[int] = self.lst.copy()
         for i in range(1, len(lst)):
             key: int = lst[i]
+            # Use the compare function where the comparison operator usually goes
             while i > 0 and compare(key, lst[i - 1], sortAsc):
                 lst[i] = lst[i - 1]
                 i -= 1